Temporary housing for people transitioning out of homelessness

 Partner organization

 The organization Mission Old Brewery (in French) has been chosen to select and assess the 30 people who will occupy the site and support them in their search for a permanent home.
-The organization will be on site and available 24/7 for the project’s residents.
-It will also be tasked with maintaining the cleanliness of the premises and facilitating harmonious relations with the neighbourhood.
+The organization is on site and available 24/7 for the project’s residents.
+It is also tasked with maintaining the cleanliness of the premises and facilitating harmonious relations with the neighbourhood.

 Work in progress notice